 Mark Miloscia was born in Biloxi, Mississippi and lived there until the age of six when his family moved to Queens, NY.
-For 10 years, Mark served as a United States Air Force B-52 pilot and a contract manager.
-He holds a Bachelor of Science in Engineering from the United States Air Force Academy, a Master of Arts (MA) degree from Chapman University in Clinical Psychology, and a Master of Business Administration (MBA) degree from the University of North Dakota.
+For 10 years, Mark served as a U.S. Air Force B-52 pilot and a contract manager.
+He holds a Bachelor of Science in Engineering from the U.S. Air Force Academy, a Master of Arts (MA) degree from Chapman University in Clinical Psychology, and a Master of Business Administration (MBA) degree from the University of North Dakota.
 He has also completed the Leadership Program at the John F. Kennedy School of Government at Harvard University.

-Mark previously served seven terms as the 30th District’s State Representative for the Washington State House of Representatives.
-He was first elected in 1998 and serves an area that includes Federal Way, Algona, Pacific, Milton, and portions of Auburn and Des Moines.
+He was first elected in 1998 and served seven terms as the 30th District’s State Representative for the Washington State House of Representatives, an area that includes Federal Way, Algona, Pacific, Milton, and portions of Auburn and Des Moines.
 While in the House, he chaired the Housing Committee and the Audit Review and Oversight Committee where he led efforts to improve government efficiency and accountability.
 He also served on the General Government Appropriations & Oversight, Labor & Workforce Development, Legislative Evaluation & Accountability Program, and Joint Administrative Rules Committees.

 While serving as State Representative, he worked as a substitute teacher for the Federal Way School District and the Catholic Archdiocese of Seattle.
 He has also worked as the Industrial Services Director for Goodwill Industries in Tacoma, the Executive Director of Federal Way Youth and Family Services and as a Commissioner for the Lakehaven Utility District.
 He sits on the board of directors for the Federal Way Boys and Girls Club, is a member of St. Vincent’s Knights of Columbus and is a member of the Federal Way Chamber of Commerce.
 Currently, Mark is working as a substitute teacher for the Auburn School District.